 The LEADERBOARD Rankings use the ROLLING 'FORWARD' THE RANK method.

 What is the Rolling Forward The Rank Method?
 Check out Rolling 'FORWARD' vs. 'WITH' the Rank.
 See why here: LEADERBOARD RANKING METHOD.

-Over–time there will be a shift of Hero usage/popularity and it will be evident by witnessing a change in the '– CURRENT LEADERBOARD –' section of the output.
+Over–time, some-times quickly, some-times slowly there is a shift of Hero usage/popularity and it will be evident by witnessing a change in the '– CURRENT LEADERBOARD –' section of the output.

 THE ‘DEFENSE TEAM’ MISCONCEPTION